Approved: March 24, 2017

-Supervising members may permit only those members holding certificates authorizing supervised practice and other individuals in the course of fulfilling the requirements to become a member of a College whose members are authorized to perform the relevant controlled act and who demonstrate the knowledge, skills and competencies required, to perform the controlled acts.
+Supervising members may permit the performance of controlled acts only by members holding certificates authorizing supervised practice or other individuals in the course of fulfilling the requirements to become a member of a College whose members are authorized to perform the relevant controlled act and who demonstrate the required knowledge, skills and competencies.
 The supervising member must determine the process for the performance of the controlled acts taking into consideration the knowledge, skills and competence of the supervisee.
 Regardless of the requirements or expectations of any other professional body, the client is considered to be the client of the supervisor.

-The supervising member shall be responsible for determining the process for the performance of the controlled acts taking into consideration the knowledge, skills and competence of the supervisee.
+Supervising members are responsible for determining the process for the performance of the controlled acts taking into consideration the knowledge, skills, and competence of the supervisee.

 Practical Application: For the purposes of Standard 4.3.1, those who are in the process of satisfying the requirements to become a member of the College of Psychologists of Ontario will include those who are graduate students enrolled in programs intended to prepare them for registration with the College of Psychologists of Ontario, or graduates of such programs and are completing any additional requirements to become a member of the College.
 Those members intending to supervise individuals intending to register with a different College whose members are authorized to perform the controlled act will need to ensure that they understand the requirements to become a member of that other College.